Old Fashioned Practices from Years Gone By

 1. Cucumber Slices for Puffy and Swollen Eyes

-The cucumber slices help to reduce puffiness and dark circles under the eyes as mentioned in Medical News Today.
+Cucumber slices can reduce puffiness and dark circles under your eyes, according to Medical News Today.

-Close your eyes and place a cucumber slice over each eye for 15 to 20 minutes.
+Close your eyes and put a slice on each eye for 15 to 20 minutes.

 2. Ginger Root & Powder for Upset Stomach